Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 ### Deleting a backup

-To delete a specific backup (for example a backup with name "backup_to_delete", use the following request:
+To delete a specific backup (for example, a backup with the name "backup_to_delete"), use the following request:

 `
 DELETE /backups/backup_to_delete
 `

 The name of the backup that you want to be removed is specified in the path.
-If the removal is successful you will receive the following response:
+If the removal is successful, you will receive the following response:

 <pre><code>
 {